-Estimates of the rate, in gallons per minute, at which the Ogallala aquifer should be capable of yielding water to wells in various areas of the two counties are presented on maps for each year of record reported (1974, 1980, 1990, 2000, 2010, and 2020).
+Estimates of the rate, in gallons per minute, at which the Ogallala aquifer should be capable of yielding water to wells in various areas of the county are presented on maps for each year of record reported (1974, 1980, 1990, 2000, 2010, and 2020).
 These well-yield estimates are based on capabilities of the aquifer to yield water to irrigation wells of prevailing construction as reflected by the very large number of pumping tests which have been conducted in various saturated-thickness intervals in the Texas High Plains.
 The estimates are adjusted to reflect the expected decreases in well yields through time due to the reduced saturated thickness as depletion of the aquifer progresses.

 The well-yield estimates are subject to deviations caused by localized geological conditions.
-The Ogallala is not a homogeneous formation; that is, the silt, clay, sand, and gravel which generally comprise the formation vary from place to place in thickness of layers, layering position, and grain-size sorting.
+The Ogallala is not a homogeneous formation; that is, silt, clay, sand, and gravel which generally comprise the formation vary from place to place in thickness of layers, layering position, and grain-size sorting.
 The physical composition of the formation material can drastically affect the ability of the formation to yield water to wells.
 As an example, in areas where the saturated portion of the formation is comprised of thick beds of coarse and well-sorted grains of sand, the well yields probably will exceed the estimates shown on the maps.
 In other localized areas, the saturated portion of the formation may be comprised principally of thick beds of silt and clay which can be expected to restrict well yields to less than those shown on the maps.

-The following can be used as a general guide in Lynn and Garza Counties in estimating well yields based on saturated thickness:
+The following can be used as a general guide in the Texas High Plains in estimating well yields based on saturated thickness:

 SATURATED THICKNESS (feet) WELL YIELD (gallons per minute)

 Less than 20 Less than 100

-20 to 40 100 to 250
+20 to 30 100 to 250

-40 to 60 250 to 500
+30 to 40 250 to 500

-60 to 80 500 to 800
+40 to 60 500 to 800

-80 to 100 800 to 1,000
+60 to 80 800 to 1,000

-More than 100 More than 1,000
+More than 80 More than 1,000